junxit/us-congress-code/title-42/chapter-7/sec-629a.md

   - **(4)** *State* The term “State” includes an Indian tribe or tribal organization, in addition to the meaning given such term for purposes of subpart 1.
   - **(5)** *Indian tribe* The term “Indian tribe” has the meaning given the term in section 628(c) of this title.
   - **(6)** *Tribal organization* The term “tribal organization” has the meaning given the term in section 628(c) of this title.
-  - **(7)** *Time-limited family reunification services*
+  - **(7)** *Family reunification services*
-    - **(A)** *In general* The term “time-limited family reunification services” means the services and activities described in subparagraph (B) that are provided to a child that is removed from the child’s home and placed in a foster family home or a child care institution and to the parents or primary caregiver of such a child, in order to facilitate the reunification of the child safely and appropriately within a timely fashion, but only during the 15-month period that begins on the date that the child, pursuant to section 675(5)(F) of this title, is considered to have entered foster care.
+    - **(A)** *In general* The term “family reunification services” means the services and activities described in subparagraph (B) that are provided to a child that is removed from the child’s home and placed in a foster family home or a child care institution or a child who has been returned home and to the parents or primary caregiver of such a child, in order to facilitate the reunification of the child safely and appropriately within a timely fashion and to ensure the strength and stability of the reunification.
+In the case of a child who has been returned home, the services and activities shall only be provided during the 15-month period that begins on the date that the child returns home.
     - **(B)** *Services and activities described* The services and activities described in this subparagraph are the following:
       - **(i)** Individual, group, and family counseling.
       - **(ii)** Inpatient, residential, or outpatient substance abuse treatment services.